Robert Preston (actor): 1947–1956: Return to acting

-Success on stage, new projects
+1957–1979: The Music Man and acclaim

-Robert Preston is probably best known for his performance as Professor Harold Hill in Meredith Willson's musical The Music Man (1957).
-"They'd run through all the musical comedy people before they cast me," Preston remembered years later.
+Preston is probably best known for his performance as Professor Harold Hill in Meredith Willson's musical The Music Man (1957).
+"They'd run through all the musical comedy people before they cast me", Preston remembered years later.
 He won a Tony Award for his performance.
 Preston appeared on the cover of Time on July 21, 1958.
-He continued in the role until January 1959, when he was replaced by Eddie Albert for 18 months.
-In June 1960, Preston returned to the role for two weeks, until his successor, Bert Parks, became available.
-Parks finished the run while Preston was in Hollywood, busy with the film version of the show.

-Warner Bros. executive Jack L. Warner wanted to cast James Cagney, Cary Grant, or Frank Sinatra for the lead in the movie.
-Warner was foiled by author-composer Meredith Willson, who had cast approval written into his contract for the property.
-Willson threatened to void the contract unless Robert Preston was cast.
-Warner was forced to comply.

 In 1961, Preston was asked to make a recording as part of a program by the President's Council on Physical Fitness to encourage schoolchildren to do more daily exercise.
-Copies of the recording of the song, Chicken Fat, written and composed by Meredith Willson, performed by Preston with full orchestral accompaniment, were distributed to elementary schools across the nation and played for students as they performed calisthenics.
-The song later became a surprise novelty hit and part of many baby-boomers' childhood memories.

-In 1962, Preston played an important supporting role, as wagonmaster Roger Morgan, in MGM's epic How the West Was Won.
-That same year he appeared as Pancho Villa in a musical called We Take the Town, which closed during its Philadelphia tryout and never made it to Broadway.
+The song, Chicken Fat, composed by Meredith Willson and performed by Preston with full orchestral accompaniment, was recorded during sessions for The Music Man soundtrack.
+The recording was distributed by Capitol Records to elementary schools across the nation and played for students as they performed calisthenics.
+Preston played an important supporting role, as wagonmaster Roger Morgan, in the MGM epic, How the West Was Won (1962).